Correct a birth registration

-You can apply for a birth registration correction when the information is wrong, eg a mistake was made when recording a parent’s occupation.
+You can apply for a birth registration correction when the information is wrong - for example if a mistake was made when recording a parent’s occupation.

-You can’t apply for a correction to show new information if circumstances change after you’ve registered your child’s birth, eg you change your name after getting married again.
+You can’t apply for a correction to show new information if circumstances change after you’ve registered your child’s birth, for example if you change your name after getting married again.

 However, you can apply to re-register the birth if the natural parents get married at a later date.

 Where to apply

-You can either apply for a correction to:
+In England and Wales you can apply for a correction to either:

 the register office where your child’s birth was registered - for minor mistakes in a parent’s occupation, birthplace or address

 the General Register Office (GRO) - for mistakes involving things like names

-If you’re unsure who to apply to, contact the relevant register office or the GRO.
+If you’re not sure where to apply in England or Wales, contact the relevant register office or the GRO.

 Removing the wrong father’s details